 - A. A description of the need for the project, including supporting data.
-Local data is preferable. - B. Target population and geographic area to be served. - C. A description of the specific proposed activities, including details on how these activities will meet the needs of the target population.

-- D. Provide a detailed description of the service area(s) to be addressed and how services will be provided in the project. - E. Goals, objectives, and timeline of startup and implementation activities with associated project deliverables; - F. A clear explanation of how activities will support the achievement of intended outputs/outcomes.a.
-Include a clear description of the process of measuring the outcomes indicated. - G. How the program/project is consistent with and will further the applicant organization's mission. - H. A description of the intended community impact with details on how the proposal will impact the outlined policy and priority areas outlined in this RFA. - I. Provide evidence of applicant's participation (or describe proposed participation) in the crime victims' continuum of services and the applicant's detailed role in the continuum of services.
-Applicants must demonstrate an ability to work with other partners
+Local data is preferable. - B. Target population and geographic area to be served - a.
+Additionally, for TRCEP applications only: - i.
+Community and stakeholder engagement plan - ii.
+Description of physical location - C. A description of the specific proposed activities, including details on how these activities will meet the needs of the target population. - D. Provide a detailed description of the purpose and service area(s) to be addressed and how services will be provided in the project, including in person vs. virtual, and days and hours of operation. - E. Goals, objectives, and timeline of startup and implementation activities with associated project deliverables. - a.
+Additionally, for TRCEP applications only: - i.
+Training plan initial and ongoing - ii.
+Staff supervision plan - F. A clear explanation of how activities will support the achievement of intended outputs/outcomes. a.
+Include a clear description of the process of measuring the outcomes indicated. - G. How the program/project is consistent with and will further the applicant organization's mission.